Home Composting: A Beginner's Guide with Complete List

 - Composting Worms: Red Wigglers are the most popular worms to use for composting kitchen scraps.
 They can eat up to their body weight in food each day (so 1 lb of worms will compost 1 lb of food scraps each day) and they quickly multiply.

-- Stainless Steel Kitchen Pail: Probably the most popular way to collect kitchen scraps and keep them from stinking until you can transfer them to your compost bin or pile, and it's one of the few that aren't plastic if you're trying to decrease your exposure to plastic in your home.
+- Stainless Steel Kitchen Pail: Probably the most popular way to collect kitchen scraps and keep any odors trapped within the charcoal filter or liner until you can transfer them to your compost bin or pile, and it's one of the few that aren't plastic if you're trying to decrease your exposure to plastic in your home.

 - Worm Composting System: These tray systems are great for indoor or outdoor use.
 They help you to "harvest" your worm castings without having to sift through the worms, and also gives you a way to remove the compost tea easily.